 Specialty coffee has become quite the buzzword in Greece's coffee crazy capital.
-I've got to witness the growth of the coffee community first hand, while coffee touring Athens in the summer of 2016 and 2017.
+I've got to witness the growth of the coffee scene first hand, while cafe hopping in Athens the summer of 2016, 2017 and 2018.
 I am excited to present you the results of these caffeinated adventures: a specialty coffee guide featuring the real deal - new and established specialty coffee shops in Athens!

 Handpickers Coffee Roasters

-The idea for the name came about when Alexandros visited Kenya in November 2016 together with Nordic Approach.
+The idea for the name of the cafe came about when Alexandros visited Kenya in November 2016 together with Nordic Approach.
 It reflects the deep appreciation he has for the hard work that coffee growers and pickers carry out at origins.
 A beautiful painting on the outside wall of a women picking coffee confirms this!
 The inside space holds a couple of stools by the bar, and while you'll be in extremely nice company, lot's of folks drop in to take away.
 Now let's talk coffee!
 The signature espresso is a blend with 60% Brazil and 40% Colombia but there was also an option for a single origin Costa Rica natural.
 For filter Handpickers are sticking to a fully washed Kenya Nyeri with a natural sweetness and citric acidity, which is what I opted for.
-Even though Tavros is probably not on your list of places to visit in Athens, you could easily stop by on your way from or to Pireaus port by simply getting of the metro for a shot stopover.
+Even though Tavros is probably not on your list of places to visit in Athens, you could easily stop by on your way from or to Pireaus port by simply getting of the metro for a quick refuel at the Handpickers cafe.

 177 78 Athens Tavros